Published at

 The reportError() global method may be used to report errors to the console or global event handlers, emulating an uncaught JavaScript exception.

-No matter how deep you're in your application and function calls, reportError gives you the opportunity to handle exception your way but also trigger the globally defined error handlers.
+No matter how deep you're in your application and function calls, reportError allows you to handle exceptions but also trigger the globally defined error handlers.

 for (const fn of fns) {